 Anaesthetic fees are based upon the complexity & duration of the surgical procedure.
 The total fee is calculated as a number of “units”, with the dollar value calculated on the unit value chosen by your anaesthetist.
 Recommended unit values are set by professional groups including the ASA and AMA.
 Most fees are based on but less than the AMA unit value.

 We can provide a fee estimate for you prior to your procedure if desired.
 Use the confidential “Request a quote” form on our website or call our office on (03) 9419 6255 during our business hours.

-If you have any questions regarding fees please contact the rooms prior to your surgery or speak to your doctor on the day of surgery.
+If you have any concerns about this estimated fee, please discuss them with the rooms prior to your surgery.

 You may be able to access a rebate for your anaesthetic through Medicare.
 If you have private health insurance, you may also receive an additional rebate from your insurer.
 This varies significantly between different insurers.
 Check the specific policy arrangement between you and your insurer to find out whether you’re covered.

 There is often a gap amount between the anaesthesia fee and any rebates paid by Medicare and private health funds.
 It is your responsibility to pay to your anaesthetist any gap amount, in addition to your Medicare and private health fund rebates.